naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

 * __Securing your logon__

-    The first step towards security is changing your default logon password by navigating to `System > Password`.
-While you are at `System` page enable `SSL` by changing the protocol from `HTTP` to `HTTPS`.
-Though not required in a home network, Neverthless it is better to enable as it costs nothing :smile: .
-If you dont want to see that ugly certifate not trusted warning, then install the certificate to trusted chain.
+    The first step towards security is changing your default logon password by navigating to `System > General` and switch over to the `Password` tab.
+Provide your current password and new password.
+Switch back to `General` tab and to enable `SSL`.
+Provide hostname and domain and hit `Save`.
+Now change the protocol from `HTTP` to `HTTPS`.
+If you dont want to see that ugly certifate not trusted warning, then we need to install the certificate to trusted chain.
+Copy the certificate data to a text file and save it with .cer extension.
+Now open the certificate file and click `Install Certicate`.
+In the wizard that follows, press Next, then select `Place all certificates in the following store` and hit browse, then select `TRusted Root Certification Authorities` and finish.
 [pics]

 * __Static IP__

     The server should always be assigned a static ip address.
 Imagine jumping out of your couch to physically go to the Nas box just to check the ip address alloted by the DHCP after a system reboot, to enable you to access the WebGUI again.
 Tedious!
 To assign a static IP address, you need to logon to the router's management console.
 This step differs depending on the router model.
 Basically, we will be instructing our router to issue the same ip address to our NAS box, on every DHCP request.

-    In Belkin you would do this by ...
+    In Belkin you would do this by changing the Lease Time to forever in LAN Settings.

-    Also a nice, but optional trick is to modify your hosts file to add a host name to point to the nas4free ipaddress.
-Then instead of typing in the ipaddress to access the webGUI, u can type a cool hostname like    `https://homenas`
+    Now modify your hosts file to add a host name to point to the nas4free ipaddress.
+Then instead of typing in the ipaddress to access the webGUI, u can type a cool hostname like    `https://homenas.local`
     To do so, on a Windows machine, open up your explorer `Win + E` and navigate to `<WINDIR>\System32\drivers\etc` and open the `hosts` file in a notepad and append a line
     ```
-    192.168.2.100     homenas
+    192.168.2.100     homenas.local
     ```
     to the end of that file.
+Here homenas.local is hostname.domain provided on the `System > General` tab.

     ```
     You will need administrator access to save files to that location